-Entrepreneurial and Beta-minded, we gather diverse teams of talent to help revitalize historic Glass Street in Chattanooga.
+Entrepreneurial and Beta-minded, we gather diverse teams of talent to help revitalize historic Glass Street in East Chattanooga.
 We see our work through three lenses, that help us prepare for impact: Creative Placemaking projects and programs that help artists and entrepreneurs capture and shape the flavor of the neighborhood; Feet on the Streets getting people out of their cars and into transforming experiences – through creative public events; New Partnerships Using creativity as a resource for renewal to bring people together – those who have never been here before, as well as those who have lived and worked here for years.

 As one of the three original founders of Glass House Collective, Teal is a native of Chattanooga and enjoys yoga, meeting new people, and the outdoors.
 Previously, Teal was Director of Marketing and Outreach for Glass House Collective before she stepped in the role of Executive Director.
 She is passionate about connecting people, proving good design makes a difference, and creating lasting relationships with our neighbors.

 Rondell moved to Chattanooga from his hometown New Orleans after hurricane Katrina in 2005.
 He has an extensive background in creative management, artistic production, and community arts.
 Rondell is an alumni member and current Creative Director of YAYA Inc, a youth arts empowerment organization in New Orleans (over 20 years combined), and continues to develop his creativity and community engagement here in Chattanooga.